Maple Grove Public Adjuster

 We use moisture meters and thermal imaging when appropriate.
 We also review your policy language to identify coverages and exclusions.
 Unlike the carrier's adjuster, we work exclusively for you.
 We produce a damage assessment that becomes the foundation of your claim.

-We decode your policy, explain your coverage, and file a detailed claim that prevents the carrier from using incomplete information as a reason to deny or underpay.
+Our Maple Grove Public Adjuster decodes your policy, explains your coverage, and files a detailed claim that prevents the carrier from using incomplete information as a reason to deny or underpay on your Maple Grove property.

 Homeowner policies are written in dense, legal language designed to confuse policyholders.
 We translate your policy and explain what is and isn't covered.
 We explain what your deductible means and how depreciation and replacement cost apply.
 We identify endorsements you may have added and ensure they're factored into the claim.